Past Simple

 Regular Verbs

-Regular verbs in English create the past simple and past participle by adding -ed to the base form.
-If you want to know the spelling rules of adding -ed click here.
-In English, the simple past of regular verbs is very easy because it is the same for all persons.
+Regular verbs in English create the past simple and past participle forms by adding -ed to the base form.
+However, there might be some spelling changes when adding -ed to certain verbs.
+In English, the simple past of regular verbs has the same form for all persons.

 Past Form